jericson/edit_podcast.rb/README.md

 ## What's going on under the hood?

 Glad you asked.
-The script builds and FFmpeg command to run on the command line.
+The script builds an FFmpeg command to run on the command line.
 If you want to see the command, leave off the `-e` or `--exec` option.
 The audio filters are documented in the [FFmpeg Filters Documentation](http://ffmpeg.org/ffmpeg-filters.html).